bymayanksingh/connect4/README.md

 ## :cherry_blossom: Community
 ___

-If it's open-source, talk about the community here, ask social media links and other links.

  ###  :fire: Contribution

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.